fhiso/legacy-format/media-type-spec.md

 - 3.0 said "The sender and receiver do not have to agree in advance on the order of field occurrence in a record" and "A sending system is not constrained to transmit records in any particular order" and "TAGs may occur in any order".
 - 4.0 said "you can send these tags in any order, as long as you preserve the data relationships".
-- 5.0 and 5.3 implied both order as significant .
-"when multiple opinions or other items are presented for which only one may be expected by a receiving system".
+- 5.0 and 5.3 gave a meaning to order "when multiple opinions or other items are presented for which only one may be expected by a receiving system".
 - 5.5 and 5.5.1 said order of a single tag is significant, but the order of distinct tags is not.
 - 7.0 said order of a single structure type is significant, and provides a SCHMA whereby distinct tags may have the same structure type.
 {/}

 Every GEDCOM file contains two special records: the header and trailer.
 The "header" *must* have tag "`HEAD`" and no payload.
-The "trailer" it *must* have tag "`TRLR`", no payload, and no substructures.
+The "trailer" *must* have tag "`TRLR`", no payload, and no substructures.
 These *shall* be the only structures with these tags and *shall not* be pointed to by any pointer payload.
 Substructures of the header *should* provide metadata about the entire GEDCOM file and *should* be sufficient to identify the semantic model the GEDCOM file's structures conform to.